 Literature Review (between 7 and 10 pages)

 Methods (between 5 and 7 pages)

+Research approach

+Research methodology

-Research approach Research methodology Participants (or Texts if theoretical) Materials (if relevant) Data collection Data analysis Reflexivity
+Participants (or Texts if theoretical)

+Materials (if relevant)

+Data collection

+Data analysis

+Reflexivity

 Ethical Considerations (no more than 1 page)

 References (substantial number of references, including recent scholarly journal articles and book contributions)

 Purpose Statement

 In order to immediately orient the reader to the research, it is helpful to begin with a purpose statement.
 This succinctly states the methodology, what its purpose is, what unit of study will be undertaken, its central focus, and a general definition of the central concept.
 It thus serves a similar function as an abstract.
 The following "scripted" statement for a qualitative study is derived from Creswell (1994, p.
 59) and is recommended:

-The purpose of this study is (was? will be?) to \\\\\\ (understand? describe? develop? discover?) the \\\\\\\ (central concept being studied) for (the unit of analysis: a person? processes? groups? site? texts?) using a (method of inquiry: hermeneutic design? heuristic design ? ethnographic design? grounded theory design? case study design? phenomenological design?) resulting in a (cultural picture? grounded theory? case study? phenomenological description of themes or patterns?).
-At this stage in the research, the \\\\\\ (central concept being studied) will be defined generally as \\\\\\ (provide a general definition of the central concept).
+The purpose of this study is (was? will be?) to

-A variation on the above purpose statement for quantitative research is the following (derived from Creswell, 1994, p.
+(derived from Creswell, 1994, p.
 64):

-The purpose of this (experimental? survey? correlational?) study is (was? will be?) to test the theory of that (compares? relates? assesses?) the (independent variable) to (dependent variable) for (participants? s ample?) at (the research site).
-The independent variable(s) will be defined generally as (provide a general definition).
-The dep endent variable(s) will be defined generally as (provide a general defin nition), and the intervening variable(s), (identify the intervening variab les) will be statistically controlled in the study.
+The purpose of this (experimental? survey? correlational?) study is (was? will be?) to test the theory of that (compares? relates? assesses?) the (independent variable) to (dependent variable)

+(independent variable) to(dependent variable) for(participants? sample?) at(the research site).
+The independent variable(s) will be defined generally as(provide a general definition).
+The dependent variable(s) will be defined generally as(provide a general definition), and the intervening variable(s),(identify the intervening variables) will be statistically controlled in the study.

-Consult Creswell (1994, pp. 56-67) for examples of actual purpose statements for phenomenological, case study, ethnographic, grounded theory, survey, and experimental studies.
+Consult Creswell (1994, pp. 56-67) for examples of actual purpose statements for phenomenological, case study, ethnographic, grounded theory, survey, and experimental

+studies.